Last Updated: August 6, 2024

 Mexico

-💰 Compare Jaime García's Net Worth
+1. What Is Jaime García's Net Worth And Salary?

-1. Early Life
+2. Early Life

-2. Career
+3. Career

-3. Personal Life
+4. Personal Life

-What is Jaime García's Net Worth and Salary?
+What Is Jaime García's Net Worth and Salary?

-During his career, which lasted from 2009 through 2019, Jaime García played in Major League Baseball for the St. Louis Cardinals, Atlanta Braves, Minnesota Twins, New York Yankees, Toronto Blue Jays, and Chicago Cubs.
+Jaime García is a Mexican professional baseball player who has a net worth of $18 million.
+During his career, which lasted from 2009 through 2019, Jaime García played Major League Baseball for the St. Louis Cardinals, Atlanta Braves, Minnesota Twins, New York Yankees, Toronto Blue Jays, and Chicago Cubs.
 Over the course of those seasons, he earned a little over $60 million in salary.

 Early Life